isomerpages/nlb-learning/_careers/Teens/Content.md

 <br>1.
 Does John need the item immediately?  <br>2.
 Does John mind paying a little extra to split the payment into instalments?
 <br>3.
 Will John have enough to pay off the credit card bill on time, and in full? <br>4.
 Is there a trade-off for using the money now?*

-if you are interested to find out more, check out these titles available at NLB!
+If you are interested to find out more, check out these titles available at NLB!

 ![Book Recommendations 1](/images/career/teens/Book%20Reco%201.png)